6 step guide to creativity and productivity

 Image source: Pinterest

 Commence the process with decluttering.
 Organise and clear everything that is of no use or hasn’t been used in the last 90 days.
 That could be-pens that no longer work, paper clips that are way out of shape, old magazines, catalogues, brochures, unused or broken office equipment, any old documents too.
 Don’t miss any cabinets or drawers, especially not the junk drawer.
 One of our interior designers explores the procedure of organising a home, focusing on our Wellington House project.
 We’re all faced with the struggle of finding allocated areas for our belongings, but when we start to clear anything unnecessary, it becomes easier to find.
+If you need more assistance, you can visit our interior designer’s storage solutions, and apply to your home interior.

 *Additional tip, clear all cable clutter.
 There are a lot of ways and products on the market to help you organise cables, running through your desk space.
 If possible-go wireless.